.tmux-session files: let each project own its terminal layout

 2026-02-19 · #tmux #bash #dotfiles #workflow

-Some need four windows: editor, AI assistant, shell, server.
-Some need two.
-One detects git worktrees and creates separate sessions per branch.
-They all start the same way, though.
-I run a script, and the session appears, right?
+Some need four windows; an editor, an AI assistant, a shell and a server.
+Some only need two.
+Sometimes I need a session that detects git worktrees and creates separate sessions per branch.
+However, they all start the same by running a script and a session appears.

 The trick is a file called .tmux-session.